-- 1. Configure your load balancer or reverse proxy to ensure session stickiness when the cookie or URL query parameter are present. - 2.
-For each agent instance, configure post data preservation in the agent configuration file AgentConfiguration.properties.
+- Configure your load balancer or reverse proxy to ensure session stickiness when the cookie or URL query parameter are present. - 2.
+For each agent instance, configure post data preservation in the agent configuration file agent.conf .
 This configuration overrides the configuration in AM.

-In the following example, the settings in AgentConfiguration.properties configure two agents behind a load balancer to use the same agent profile, and provide uniqueness to the load balancer:
+In the following example, the settings in agent.conf configure two agents behind a load balancer to use the same agent profile, and provide uniqueness to the load balancer: